PyVRP/PyVRP/README.md

 Users can customise various aspects of the algorithm using Python, including population management, crossover strategies, granular neighbourhoods and operator selection in the local search.
 Additionally, for advanced use cases such as supporting additional VRP variants, users can build and install `pyvrp` directly from the source code.

-`pyvrp` may be installed in the usual way as
+The `pyvrp` package may be installed in the usual way as
 ```
 pip install pyvrp
 ```